-Due to the non-diagonal nature of the first fundamental form of the cone, it is difficult to find a simple friction law as we did with the prism case.
-But note that this is a surface with a zero-Gaussian curvature, i.e. $\det(\boldsymbol F_{\!\text{[II]}}) = 0$.
-Thus, Gauss' Theorema Egregium (theorem 10.2.1 of Pressley \cite{pressley2010elementary}) implies that there exists a map $\boldsymbol\varphi: (\chi^1,\chi^2) \mapsto \omega$ such that the first fundamental form tensor with respect to the isometry $\boldsymbol\sigma\circ\boldsymbol\varphi$ is the $2\times 2$ identity matrix.
-With some calculations, we can define the properties of this map $\boldsymbol\varphi$ as follows,
+As a result of the non-diagonal nature of the first fundamental form of the cone, it is difficult to find a simple friction law as we did with the prism case.
+But note that this is a surface with a zero Gaussian curvature, i.e. $\det(\boldsymbol F_{\!\text{[II]}}) = 0$.
+Thus, Gauss' Theorema Egregium (see theorem 10.2.1 of Pressley \cite{pressley2010elementary}) implies that there exists a map $\boldsymbol\varphi: (\chi^1,\chi^2) \mapsto \omega$ such that the first fundamental form tensor with respect to the isometry $\boldsymbol\sigma\circ\boldsymbol\varphi$ is the $2\times 2$ identity matrix.
+With some calculations, we can define the properties of this map $\boldsymbol\varphi$ as follows

 where

 Also,